On this page

 If we assume that a system is a set of elements that form a relatively autonomous whole segregated from the environment, within which internal links and interactions can be identified and an overall function of that whole can be defined, it must be said that such a system with regard to youth volunteering exists only in a dispersed and uncoordinated form.
 This is due to at least two reasons relating to both constituent elements of this term: on the one hand, there is no specialised public policy dedicated to this specific age group in Poland, and on the other, there is no co-ordinated system for the development and support of voluntary activities.

-The main players involved in the development of volunteering (without identifying young people as a separate age group) include:
+The main players involved in the development of volunteering (without identifying young people as a separate age group except Public Benefit Committee – see below) include:

-- relevant departments within ministries of the Ministry of Family, Labour and Social Policy, the Ministry of National Education, the Ministry of Sport and Tourism, the Ministry of Culture and National Heritage, and the Ministry of Science and Higher Education, while the Team for Sustainable Development and Corporate Social Responsibility in the Ministry of Development is responsible for the development of employee volunteering;
+- relevant departments within ministries of the Ministry of Education and Science, the Ministry of Sport and Tourism, the Ministry of Culture and National Heritage (Ministerstwo Kultury i Dziedzictwa Narodowego) while the Team for Sustainable Development and Corporate Social Responsibility in the Ministry of Development Funds and Regional Policy is responsible for the development of employee volunteering;

 - local governments: Each local authority implements bespoke projects aimed at the development of community activity – they usually involve participatory budgets and co-operation with non-governmental organisations, but there are also schemes dedicated to the development of volunteering, and even specifically youth volunteering, such as the schemes operated by the authorities of Warsaw: Active Warsaw Youth (Aktywna Warszawska Młodzież) and Warsaw Volunteers (Ochotnicy Warszawscy);